Effective May 25, 2018

 Cookies are also used for the following purposes:

-to further the Visitor experience of the Website and to provide visitors with useful information pertaining to the Website and the Services.; or
+- to further the Visitor experience of the Website and to provide visitors with useful information pertaining to the Website and the Services.;

 Qstream may use web beacons in emails it sends to record the status of email deliveries for Registered Users, such as bounced, delivered, opened, etc. Qstream uses this information collected from the Registered Websites for the purpose of delivery troubleshooting and statistical analysis pertaining to the Services.